bpython/bpython/README.rst

 Contact & Contributing
 ======================
-I hope you find it useful and please feel free to submit any bugs/patches suggestions to `Robert`_ or place them on the github `issues tracker`_.
+I hope you find it useful and please feel free to submit any bugs/patches suggestions to `Robert`_ or place them on the GitHub `issues tracker`_.

 For any other ways of communicating with bpython users and devs you can find us